dmitrygunyashov/cryptopay-api/README.md

 ### Get balance (A)

-This call will return the balances in all currencies.
+This call will return all the balances of Cryptopay account .

 **Request path :** `/api/v1/balance`